-- The completion of projectwide storm drainage and water improvements. - Railyards contribution to the construction of the Richards/I-5 Interchange (ultimate improvements). - Improvements to the following backbone roadways:1 - Camille Street from Bercut Drive to 5th Street. - Stanford Street from Stevens Street to Railyards Boulevard. - Stevens Street from 6th to Stanford. - Stevens Street from 5th Street to 6th Street. - Bercut Drive from south of Pump Station. - Huntington Street from Camille to Railyards Boulevard. - Judah from Railyards to South Park Street. - North B Street from 5th to 6th. - Railyards Boulevard from 10th Street to 12th Street. - South Park from 5th to 6th Street. - Remaining park and open space improvements, including the approximately 10-acre Vista Park located in the northern portion of the Project, the Central Shops plaza and associated improvements, and park blocks in the primarily residential, eastern portion of the Project. - The West LRT Station and other transit facilities (to be defined later in the implementation process). - Community Center/Library Facilities. - Public Safety Facilities.
+- The completion of projectwide storm drainage and water improvements. - Railyards contribution to the construction of the Richards/I-5 Interchange (ultimate improvements). - Improvements to the following backbone roadways:1 - Camille Street from Bercut Drive to 5th Street. - Stanford Street from Stevens Street to Railyards Boulevard. - Stevens Street from 6th to Stanford. - Stevens Street from 5th Street to 6th Street. - Bercut Drive from south of Pump Station. - Huntington Street from Camille to Railyards Boulevard. - Judah from Railyards to South Park Street. - North B Street from 5th to 6th. - Railyards Boulevard from 10th Street to 12th Street. - South Park from 5th to 6th Street. - 7th Street Widening. - Remaining park and open space improvements, including the approximately 9-acre Vista Park located in the northern portion of the Project, the Central Shops plaza and associated improvements, and park blocks in the primarily residential, eastern portion of the Project.